Hallsands residents fear for storm-hit village

 But the shingle was dredged to build Plymouth dockyard and when heavy storms hit the coastline the houses crumbled into the sea.

-A government report later blamed the dredging for the disaster.'No second betrayal'
+A government report later blamed the dredging for the disaster.

 The current residents have formed an action group called N2B - which stands for No Second Betrayal.